-After law school, Mr. Stout served as the policy director of Legal Services for Prisoners with Children (LSPC), an activist law office dedicated to advancing the civil and human rights of formerly incarcerated people.
-In this role he led the organization’s state and local lobbying efforts, tracking hundreds of bills and connecting formerly incarcerated people with legislators.
-Victories included AB 218 in 2013 (initial applications for public jobs in California cannot ask about conviction history), SB 405 in 2015 (California courts cannot require defendants to pay before scheduling appearances), SB 504 in 2015 (no fee to seal juvenile records), and the San Francisco Fair Chance Act.
-Mr. Stout also co-counseled successful civil rights impact litigation, including Scott v.
-Bowen restoring the voting rights of over 60,000 formerly incarcerated Californians, and Sassman v.
-Brown ending gender-discrimination against male prisoners applying for release under California’s Alternative Custody Program.
-His work on Sassman v.
-Brown earned him a 2016 CLAY Award (Attorney of the Year) from the Daily Journal.
+Previously, Jesse served as policy director of Legal Services for Prisoners with Children (LSPC), an activist law office dedicated to advancing civil and human rights of formerly incarcerated people.
+He led the organization’s state and local lobbying efforts, tracking hundreds of bills and connecting formerly incarcerated people with legislators.
+Victories included AB 218 in 2013 (initial applications for public jobs in California cannot ask conviction history), SB 405 in 2015 (no fee to seal juvenile records), and the 2014 San Francisco Fair Chance Act.

 - J.D., University of California, Hastings College of the Law